 With kisir, I can promise you an explosion of flavors and textures.
 To accompany the nutty bulgur you have the crunchiness of pickles and cucumbers, the sweetness of peppers, tomatoes and onions, and a touch of sourness brought on by lemon juice and pomegranate molasses.
 It’s everything you dream of for a bulgur salad.

 One of my Turkish flatmates taught me how to make kisir when we were in college.
 We used to double the quantity and make huge batches of this delicious bulgur salad.
 It would last us for days!
 It was just the thing for students who only had time to cook several times a week.
-Plus it would make us feel so healthy (all these chopped raw veggies!).
+Plus, it would make us feel so healthy (all these chopped raw veggies!).
 It was definitely healthier than ordering in fast food, which we were prone to do often.
 Once I tried kisir I was completely smitten.
-There was no way I would go back to a dry and cold burger from Mcdonald’s.
+There was no way I would go back to a dry and cold burger from McDonald’s.

 If you go to a Turkish shop or browse an online specialty food store, you’ll spot different types of bulgur.
-They are categorized by the coarseness of the grain.
-The cooking method varies so it’s important to pick the right bulgur for this kisir recipe.
-Here’s a rundown of the most common types of bulgur you could see in a Turkish shop:
+They are categorized by the coarseness of the cereal’s grain.
+The bulgur cooking method varies according to its coarseness, so it’s important to pick the right bulgur for this kisir recipe.

 - çiğ köftelik bulgur or köftelik ince bulgur (extra fine bulgur), used mostly to make bulgur patties called çiğ köfte